AI Agent Design Enterprise AI UX 0-to-1 Interaction Design

 Working closely with design partners was especially valuable.
 Their willingness to engage, provide feedback, and test the agent in a controlled environment gave us direct visibility into how TPRM workflows actually operate.
 This made it easier to identify gaps, refine the experience, and validate whether our approach held up in real scenarios.

 Another important takeaway was how critical it was to embed the agent within existing workflows.
-We intentionally designed AI as a layer on top of users’ current mental models, rather than replacing them.
+We intentionally designed AI as a layer on top of users’ current mental models.
 This made the experience feel more approachable and reduced the perceived risk of adopting AI in a high-stakes process.

 The scope of the work also pushed me to think beyond the immediate feature.
 This agent is the first step toward a standalone product, and the first agentic experience at Drata.
-That meant the patterns we defined needed to scale — not just for this feature, but for future AI work across the platform.
-It shifted how I evaluated decisions, focusing not only on what worked today, but on what would hold as the system expanded.
+That meant the patterns we defined needed to scale for future AI work across the platform.
+It made thinking about what would hold as the system expanded critical.

 I continue to apply these learnings in my work on AI-first features, especially in finding the right balance between system capability and user trust in high-risk workflows.